automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_13/README.md

 ```

 ## What features are supported with this Map?
 Release Notes
+The Map Version 1.2 (7th of October 2021) supports the following additional features on top of the Map Version  1.1:
+* using single actions objects and new loops with simplified code.
+* allowing to optional disable slack messages also for resources that need to be remediated.
+* allowing to send slack statistic messages about number of S3 buckets in total, remediated and ignored.

 The Map Version 1.1 (27th of August 2021) supports the following additional features on top of the Map Version 1.0:
 * Supporting the new Webhook Events that now have a dedicated rec_id field.
 All variables have been updated to the new rec_id field.